RWTH-OS/eduOS/index.md

 git clone https://github.com/RWTH-OS/eduOS
 </pre>

 Most parts of the source code is BSD licensed (3-clause).
-However, you find in the source code more detailed information.
+Please look into the source code to find more detailed information.

 ### Requirements of eduOS